Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 * ✅ Consistent formatting, naming, and structure
 * ✅ Stable release for evaluators and enterprise inquiries

-**Outcome:** Established Fox-v1 as an evaluable, commercial-grade product.
+**Outcome:** Established FoxML Core as an evaluable, commercial-grade product.

 ---